From First Principles to Multi-scale Decomposition:Mutual Information as a Segregation Index: Introduction

 \section{Introduction}

 Measuring segregation with interpretable indices across geography, demography, and time is critical for understanding persistent inequality and informing urban planning.
 Residential segregation is an important driver of unequal access to education, employment, housing, and public services.
 Neighbourhoods vary greatly in economic outcomes~\cite{Chetty2014, Sharkey2014} and experimental evidence indicates that they have a strong effect on inter-generational mobility~\cite{Chetty2018a,Chetty2018b}.
-Researchers have been developing tools to quantify segregation, diversity, and related notions from empirical data for decades~\cite{Duncan1955,Theil1971,White1986,Massey1988,Reardon2002}.
-The increasing availability of high-resolution demography, social network, and spatial mobility data~\cite{Wang2018, Moro2021, GreenbergRaanan2014, Huck2019, Mauro2025, Tth2021} provides the opportunity to add more nuance to our understanding of the structure and dynamics of segregation.
+Researchers have been developing tools to quantify segregation, diversity, and related notions from empirical data for decades~\cite{Duncan1955,White1986,Massey1988}.
+The increasing availability of high-resolution social network~\cite{Tth2021} and spatial mobility data~\cite{Wang2018, Moro2021} provides the opportunity to add more nuance to our understanding of the structure and dynamics of segregation~\cite{GreenbergRaanan2014, Huck2019}.

 A key task in analysing segregation is identifying the spatial and demographic scales at which it operates.
-A spatial scale could mean a characteristic distance, either physical~\cite{Lee2008} or along transport links~\cite{Neira2025,Marin2024}, a number of neighbours~\cite{Osth2015}, or an aggregation of spatial units into regions~\cite{Fowler2016}.
+A spatial scale could mean a characteristic distance~\cite{Lee2008}, a number of neighbours~\cite{Osth2015}, or an aggregation of spatial units into regions~\cite{Fowler2016}.
 In this work, we adopt the latter perspective.
 Similarly, demographic scales are aggregations of fine identities into broad groups.
 While analyses at the scale of broad groups can reveal far-ranging inequalities, studies at finer scales often uncover variation in subgroups.
 For instance, while African Americans, Hispanics, and Asians are all minorities with long histories of discrimination and segregation in the United States~\cite{Massey1990}, their experiences are far from identical~\cite{Denton1988}.
-More differences are revealed at even finer scales, such as by considering country of origin~\cite{Iceland2008, Scopilliti2008, Iceland2014}.
-Conceptually, identifying meaningful scales is akin to the task of coarse-graining data while retaining its core structure~\cite{Chodrow2017}.
+There are differences at even finer scales, such as country of origin~\cite{Iceland2008, Scopilliti2008, Iceland2014}.
+Identifying meaningful scales is akin to coarse-graining data while retaining essential structure~\cite{Chodrow2017}.